 In 2006, Peter released The Portent, his first graphic novel as author and artist, beginning a new chapter in his career.

 Collaborations over the years include graphic novels with Alexander Irvine, Jens Lapidus, Richard Morgan, Clive Barker, and Joe R. Lansdale.
-His four most recent graphic novels with Mike Mignola and Christopher Golden, Baltimore: The Witch of Harju, The Cult of the Red King, Empty Graves, and The Red Kingdom are all published by Dark Horse Comics.
+His four most recent graphic novels with Mike Mignola and Christopher Golden, Baltimore: The Witch of Harju, The Cult of the Red King, Empty Graves, The Red Kingdom, and Joe Golem: The Conjurors, are all published by Dark Horse Comics.

 In addition, Peter has provided numerous children's and fantasy books with covers and interior artwork from J.K.
 Rowling and J.R.R Tolkien to Astrid Lindgren and Frank Frazetta.

 Awards include the 2013 Gran Guinigi award for Best Short Comic with Joe R. Lansdale and an Eisner Award for the anthology Popgun 3.
 In 2015, Peter received the Adamson statuette from The Swedish Academy of Comics.